40net-cloud/AWS_EIP_assignment_AP/testing.md

 # Terraform Logic Explanation
 ## 1. Defining Private IPs for Network Interfaces
-We define a list of private IPs for each network interface card (NIC) using the public_private_ips variable.
-Each list within this variable contains 20 private IPs for a specific NIC.
+We define a list of private IPs for each network interface card (NIC) using the public_private_ips variable. <br>
+Each list within this variable contains 20 private IPs for a specific NIC. <br>
+Note: You can add another list for an additional interface, or increase the number of IP addresses per NIC. <br>
 For example:
 ```
 variable "public_private_ips" {
   type = list(list(string))